Want a gaming monitor with both a high resolution and a high refresh rate, but not sure which one to pick?

 - ASUS VG27AQML1A – MBR

-- Gigabyte GS27Q-X – cheapest model but it has a tilt-only stand and not as wide color gamut.
-It does support MBR though
+- Gigabyte GS27Q-X – tilt-only stand and not as wide color gamut.
+It supports MBR though

 There are 300Hz models available too, such as the ASUS XG27AQMR, but we find that the extra 60Hz is not worth $200+ more.